01202 006 464

 About This Course

 The Access to Science – Biomedical Pathway is a nationally recognised Level 3 qualification that provides the scientific rigour and UCAS points required for degree-level study in biomedical science, biochemistry, microbiology, and molecular biology.
-Awarded by OCNL (Open College Network London) and QAA-regulated, it is accepted by biomedical and life science degree programmes across the UK.
+Awarded by Skills & Education Group Access and QAA-regulated, it is accepted by biomedical and life science degree programmes across the UK.

 This pathway is the most biochemistry-intensive of the Access to Science routes, covering cell structure and function, cell division and genetics, organic and physical chemistry, human physiology (musculoskeletal, nervous, and endocrine systems), biochemistry of drug action, microbiology, infection, and the cause and control of disease.
 The 16 units are written for learners who want a serious scientific foundation — not a general healthcare overview.